hsivonen/charset/README.md

 Generated [API documentation](https://docs.rs/charset/) is available online.

+## Security Considerations

+Again, this crate is for _email_.
+Please do _NOT_ use it for _Web_ content.

+Never try to perform any security analysis on the undecoded data in ASCII-incompatible encodings and in UTF-7 in particular.
+Always decode first and analyze after.
+UTF-7 allows even characters that don't have to be represeted as base64 to be represented as base64.
+Also, for consistency with Thunderbird, the UTF-7 decoder in this crate allows e.g. ASCII controls to be represented without base64 encoding even when the spec says they should be base64-encoded.

+This implementation is non-constant-time by design.
+An attacker who can observe input length and the time it takes to decode it can make guesses about relative proportions of characters from different ranges.
+Guessing the proportion of ASCII vs. non-ASCII should be particularly feasible.

 ## Disclaimer

 This is a personal project.
 It has a Mozilla copyright notice, because I copied and pasted from encoding_rs.
 You should not try to read anything more into Mozilla's name appearing.

+## Release Notes

+### 0.1.0

+Initial release.